Holiday houses in Hartrigge

 Romantic, cosy barn situated in a quaint village

-A newly renovated cosy barn ideally situated next to the Ancrum village shop and within a short walk of the award winning village pub.
+A newly renovated cosy barn ideally situated next to the Ancrum village shop.
 Nestled in the heart of this popular Scottish Borders village the barn is perfect for those wanting to cycle, golf, walk, fish or enjoy the beautiful surroundings of the Scottish Borders countryside.
 Saint Cuthberts Barn is located within a 5 minute drive from Harestanes visitor centre and the historical town of Jedburgh.

 Top Guest favourite